3 Landscape Pitfalls and Their Easy Solutions

 Pitfall 3: Homeowners fail to make a written landscape plan.

-One of the most common pitfalls for homeowners is what I call “Mix and Match” syndrome.
+One of the most common pitfalls for homeowners is what I call the “Mix and Match” syndrome.

 It’s an easy trap to fall into.
 I did when I first moved from the Midwest to Arizona in 1990.
-I would go to the nursery, see beautiful plants in bloom and I’d just have to have one for my yard.
-I’d bring it home and stick in the ground with no clear plan of what I was trying to accomplish.
-Pretty soon, my yard looked like a hodgepodge of plants.
+I would go to the nursery, see beautiful plants in bloom impulsively buy one for my yard.
+I’d bring it home and stick it in the ground with no clear plan of what I was trying to accomplish.
+Pretty soon, my yard looked like a hodge podge of plants.

 Anita is a Nature lover.
 When she moved to Arizona from back East, she knew she wanted to attract butterflies to her yard.
-She had done her homework and had identified native plants that were butterfly magnets.
-The problem was, she had no idea where she was going to plant them before she started bringing them home.
-Pretty soon she ended up with one of each variety of plant planted in a long row like soldiers lined up for inspection.
+She had done her homework and identified native plants that were butterfly magnets.
+The problem was that she had no idea where she would plant them before she started bringing them home.
+Pretty soon, she ended up with one of each variety of plant planted in a long row like soldiers lined up for inspection.

-When she contacted me, she knew that she wanted a more cohesive look but wasn’t sure how to accomplish that.
+She knew she wanted a more cohesive look when she contacted me but wasn’t sure how to accomplish that.
 Thankfully, her plants were still young and could still be easily transplanted.
-I provided her with a written landscape plan showing her that by moving a few of the plants and by adding a few more of the same plants, she could create interesting plant groupings of complementary colors and textures.
+I provided her with a written landscape plan showing her that she could create interesting plant groupings of complementary colors and textures by moving a few of the plants and adding a few more of the same plants.

-The result was a harmonious landscape that the butterflies loved and that she did too!
+The result was a harmonious landscape that the butterflies loved, and she did too!

-The important thing is, before you start get a plan down on paper.
+The important thing is to get a plan down on paper before you start.